Sex injuries

 Love bites and minor abrasions

-A love bite is basically a bruise, caused by bleeding under the skin as a result of your partner’s limpet-like sucking on your neck.
-Dab antiseptic on deeper scratches and for minor cuts apply antiseptic and a dressing to avoid infection.
-If the bleeding is more serious apply pressure to the injury with a bandage or clean towel, lie down and elevate the affected area above the heart level to slow the bleeding.
-If the injury is very big or doesn’t stop bleeding seek medical advice.
+A love bite is basically a bruise.
+All you have to do is dab antiseptic on deeper scratches and for minor cuts apply antiseptic and a dressing to avoid infection and you’re good to go.
+If the bleeding is more serious, apply pressure to the injury with a bandage or clean towel, lie down and elevate the affected area above the heart level to slow the bleeding.
+And if it doesn’t stop bleeding, seek medical advice ASAP.
+Otherwise, you can find out more about love bites in this article.

 Sex bruises